 A reporting software consolidates your business data, frees the up-time for valuable analysis and eliminates the tedious tasks of manual reporting that make your reporting time slow down.
 This type of tool is extremely helpful in making more strategic decisions – quickly and accurately.
 Let us check how these tools work in a procedural format.

-4. The software then fetches data based on the user-submitted questions, and the information displays in easy to interpret charts, graphs, and visualizations.
+- The software then fetches data based on the user-submitted questions, and displays information in easy to interpret charts, graphs, and visualizations.

 If you need free and open source solutions, then below are the top free and open source reporting software solutions detailed for you.